mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ### Familiar developer experience

-Use code snippets to show how similar it is to Emotion in terms of DX
+For developers migrating from Emotion or styled-components, you're probably already familiar with the most common patterns employed by Pigment CSS.
+`styled()` and `css()` are the two main functions used to define styles, and they mostly work the same as you'd expect them to (with some notable differences due to the nature of build-time CSS-in-JS—see [Coming from Emotion or styled-components](https://github.com/mui/pigment-css/tree/master?tab=readme-ov-file#coming-from-emotion-or-styled-components) for details).

+We've also ported over the `sx` prop from MUI System, so you can still define styles directly in a given component, but now it's much more performant than before.
+And in Pigment CSS we've extended support for `sx` to include _all_ DOM nodes—not just Material UI components—so you don't need to wrap a simple `<div>` or `<span>` with a Box component to apply theme styles to it.

 ### Future-proof solution

-Though we're still quite early in the era of RSCs, it seems inevitable that the ecosystem as a whole will converge on this new paradigm for React.
+Though we're still quite early in RSC era, it seems inevitable that the ecosystem as a whole will converge on this new paradigm for React over time.
-Next.js gave us our first glimpse with the App Router; RedwoodJS [recently released their own implementation](https://redwoodjs.com/blog/rsc-now-in-redwoodjs), and many other frameworks and meta-frameworks are currently working out POCs and RFCs to catch up.
+Next.js gave us our first glimpse with the App Router; RedwoodJS [recently released their own implementation](https://redwoodjs.com/blog/rsc-now-in-redwoodjs); and many other frameworks and meta-frameworks are currently working out POCs and RFCs to catch up.
-Regardless of how quickly RSCs catch on among developers, it's clear that library maintainers need to support [the two Reacts](https://overreacted.io/the-two-reacts/) (client-side and server-side) to stay relevant in the future.
+Regardless of how quickly Server Components catch on among developers, it's clear that library maintainers now must support [the two Reacts](https://overreacted.io/the-two-reacts/) (client-side and server-side) to stay relevant into the future.

 Pigment CSS, then, is yet another bet from MUI on the longevity and sustainability of the React ecosystem—and a promise that we'll continue to innovate in this space for years to come.

+And perhaps most importantly: because Pigment CSS is maintained by the same folks behind Material UI, we'll have a lot more control over how the tool evolves over time to continue to meet our users' needs.
+In a perfect world, this would be the last time you'd ever have to migrate your Material UI app to a new style engine.
+We'll do our best to make that a reality. 🤞

+## What's next

+Pigment CSS is currently in the early alpha stage of development—the plan is to have a stable version ready to release alongside Material UI v6 later this year.
+When that happens, you'll have the choice to opt in to Pigment CSS incrementally after migrating to v6, giving you all the time you need to migrate on your own terms.

+That said, Pigment CSS is available now for experimentation, and we'd love for you to give it a try and let us know what you think—your feedback at this stage could have a major impact on the final product.

 ## Get started with Pigment CSS

-Conclude by telling users where to go and what to do to get started.
-Link to Next.js and Vite starters.
-Invite users to star the repo and open issues.
+Head to the [Pigment CSS repo](https://github.com/mui/pigment-css/) to learn how to set it up and start tinkering.
+Please feel free to [open a new issue](https://github.com/mui/pigment-css/issues) if you encounter any bugs or frustrations along the way.
+And while you're there, why not ⭐️ star the repo ⭐️ to let us know you're excited and help spread the word to others? 😁